Hoblirm/CppConsole/README.md

 cppconsole <path of project main.cpp> <path of project executable>
 ```

-CppConsole assumes that your makefile is located in the project's main directory.
+CppConsole assumes that the makefile is located in the project's main directory.
 If it is located elsewhere, use the -m option to specify the makefile path.
-Once CppConsole is initialized, you should be able to use #include on any of your project's header files.
-For projects, it would be a good idea to add most of your project headers into the cpp_console.config file.
+Once CppConsole is initialized, the #include command should be able to add any of the project's header files.
+It would be a good idea to add most of the project headers into the cpp_console.config file.
 Reread the getting started section if you are not familiar with the .config file.

 Limitations
 ===========